Akshay0231/react-boilerplate/Redux-toolkit RxJs GitHub user list API integration guide.md

 ```

 ## Make sure to adjust the instructions, component names, and file paths to match your project's structure.
-This documentation provides a comprehensive guide for integrating Redux Toolkit and RxJS Observables in a React 18 app, making it easier for you and your team to understand and follow the implementation process.
+This documentation provides a comprehensive guide for integrating Redux Toolkit and RxJS Observables in a React 18 app, making it easier to understand and follow the implementation process.